IMADDABLIGI/42-Network_Cursus-Inception/README.md

 **WindowsOS:**

-   On Windows, Docker Desktop utilizes a different lightweight virtualization technology called "Hyper-V" to run Linux containers.
+   On `Windows`, Docker Desktop utilizes a different lightweight virtualization technology called "Hyper-V" to run Linux containers.
 Hyper-V is a native hypervisor developed by Microsoft and is included in certain editions of Windows, such as Windows 10 Professional and Enterprise.

    When Docker Desktop is installed on a Windows machine with Hyper-V enabled, it creates a Linux-based virtual machine (VM) known as the "MobyLinuxVM" to host and manage the Linux containers.
 This VM runs alongside the Windows operating system and provides the necessary infrastructure for running Docker containers.